dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 $ npm install -g vue-cli
 ```

-Then, browse to a folder on your disk to create the project, and invoke the Vue command line interface.
-It will walk you through a series of questions to set up your project; most of them I have left as the default, but I elected not to create unit or E2E tests for this demo.
-I also chose the AirBnb ESLint preset, but I will be modifying some of the rules just to fit in with my coding style - that part is optional for you, just remember to translate the code examples below accordingly.
+Then, let's browse to a folder on our disk to create the project, and invoke the Vue.js command line interface.
+This tool will walk us through a series of questions to set up our project.
+We can leave most of them as the default, but let's opt not to create unit or E2E tests for this demo.
+Also, let's chose the [AirBnb ESLint preset](https://github.com/airbnb/javascript), but we will be modifying some of the rules.

 Invoke the command as follows: